chrdevmar/autochecker/README.md

 It also automatically accepts terms and conditions where possible.

-#### Deploying
+#### Developing Locally

-Before deploying, be sure to update the version number in manifest.json

-To build for google chrome extension store, run 'npm run build'.
-This will prepare the dist folder for uploading.
-Simply compress the dist folder and upload it through the chrome developer dashboard.
+All source code files are in /src.
+Run 'npm run build' to build the dist folder, then just load the entire folder as an unpacked extension.
+[See how to load unpacked extensions here.](https://developer.chrome.com/extensions/getstarted)